koranke/SwapiService/README.md

 have a configuration solution so that tests can run in multiple environments.
 We might also have custom reporting and integration with a test management solution like JIRA.

-## Other thoughts
-After working on this, I realized that I should have used a more central approach.
-That is, the helper methods for all the different endpoint groups are largely the same, where the only different is in the returned data entity.
-If this were a real project, I would refactor this to reduce code duplication.